 Built into the wall in the middle of the room is a rock throne flanked on each side by the frescoes of Griffins, which are the mythological creatures with the head and wings of an eagle and body and tail of a lion.

 A circular tub called lustral basin In front of the throne, which was likely used for ceremonial purposes.
 Built into the wall next to the throne are the benches that can accommodate about 16 people.

-Believing this place was King Minos’s apartment, Arthur Evans named it King’s Megaron.
+Believing that this place was King Minos’s apartment, Arthur Evans named it King’s Megaron.
 Using some imagination, he reconstructed it using modern materials.
 He also placed a reconstructed wooden throne inside this structure.

-This structure is also called the Hall of the Double Axes because of the double-axe symbols were found engraved on the walls of a well inside this structure.
+This structure is also called the Hall of the Double Axes because of the double-axe symbols found engraved on the walls of a well inside this structure.

 The Queen’s Megaron was assumed by Arthur Evans to be the queen’s apartment, but there is no archaeological evidence to prove it.
-The suite has a hall with the famous Dolphins fresco, bathroom, toilet and small well.
+The suite has a hall with the famous Dolphins fresco, bathroom, toilet, and small well.

 Bastion of the Bull